OHC Scope of Practice

 Training curriculum and certification is intended to ensure the COHC is able to:

-• Identify the typical symptoms associated with various types of hearing loss
+- Explain the symptoms associated with various types of hearing loss.

 Training curriculum and certification is intended to ensure the COHC is able to:

-• Understand and explain thresholds and how they apply to a hearing conservation program
+- Define audiometric thresholds and how they apply to a hearing conservation program.

 Training curriculum and certification is intended to ensure the COHC is able to: